chrisastrophoto/Nina.AstroColibri/README.md

 - Add an "Astrocolibri Trigger" to your imaging sequence.
 - Run the sequence ...
 - The sequence will check for new event after each image recorded, but not more frequenly than specified by the according paramter above.
-Once events are recorded, data and visibilty charts for these events are shown in a dockable in the "Image" tab named "Altitude Charts for Astro-COLIBRI Events" as long as the target is currently visible or might become visible later.
+Once events are recorded, data and visibilty charts for these events are shown in a dockable in the "Image" tab named "Altitude Charts for Astro-COLIBRI Events" as long as the target is currently visible or might become visible after start of nautical dawn in the evening and before nautical down in the morning.
 Each event has a button on the left side next to the event source name, which allows to send the coordinates of the event source to the framing assistant.
 New subsequent events are inserted on the top of the "Altitude Charts for Astro-COLIBRI Events".
 The list of events is cleared, when you quit NINA.